Tour Jean-sans-Peur: Decoration

 The sculpted vault at the top of spiral staircase was the work of Claus de Werve (1380-1439), the nephew and successor Claus Sluter, the court sculptor of the Dukes of Burgundy.
 De Werve was probably the sculptor of the other decorative works in the tower, the coats of arms of the Duke on the arches of the high chamber the carving of another emblem of the Duke, two tools, a level and a plane.
 The sculpted vault is considered one of the masterpieces of flamboyant gothic art.
-Werve's other notable work included the completion of the tomb of Philip the Bold at the ducal palace in Dijon, begun by Sluter, and the VIrgin and the Child of Poligny, now in the Metropolitan Museum of Art in New York.Riviėre and Lavoye 2007, p.
-13.
+Werve's other notable work included the completion of the tomb of Philip the Bold at the ducal palace in Dijon, begun by Sluter, and the Virgin and the Child of Poligny, now in the Metropolitan Museum of Art in New York.

 Some of the original floor tiles of the tower are on display, some of which display the marguerite flower, the emblem of Marguerite de Male, the mother of Jean sans Peur.
 They were found during the excavation of the tower in 1877.

 Two small stained glass windows with the emblems of Jean sans Peur and of the Duke of Burgundy can also be found in the upper chambers, but they are not original.